kadspace/multapp-autoclicker/README.md

 # MultiMath Auto Clicker

-A web-based auto clicker game with a mathematical twist.
-Earn money by clicking and solving math problems, then use your earnings to purchase upgrades.
+A web-based auto clicker game focused on multiplication skills.
+Earn money by clicking and solving multiplication problems, then use your earnings to purchase upgrades.

 ## Features

-- Click to earn money
+- Click to earn money (after solving at least one math problem)
+- Use spacebar as a shortcut for clicking
-- Solve math problems for bonus money
+- Solve multiplication problems of varying difficulty for different rewards
+- Track your clicks per second
 - Purchase upgrades to increase your click power
 - Buy auto clickers to automatically earn money over time
 - Math problems refresh with each correct answer

 ## How to Play

+1. Solve at least one math problem to unlock the ability to click
-1. Click the big blue circle to earn money
+2. Click the big blue circle to earn money (or press spacebar)
-2. Solve the math problems to earn bonus money
+3. Solve multiplication problems to earn bonus money:
+   - **Easy Problems**: Simple multiplication with numbers 1-5 for $5 reward
+   - **Medium Problems**: Multiplication with numbers 5-9 for $15 reward
+   - **Hard Problems**: Multiplication with double-digit numbers for $30 reward
-3. Use your earnings to purchase upgrades:
+4. Use your earnings to purchase upgrades:
    - **Upgrade Click Power**: Increases the amount of money you earn per click
    - **Auto Clicker**: Automatically clicks for you every second

+## Controls

+- **Mouse Click** on the blue circle to earn money
+- **Spacebar** to click (works anywhere except when typing in answer fields)
+- **Enter** key to submit answers in the input fields

 ## Getting Started